gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 The goal of this encoding is to capture the most important nodes in the graph.
 Let's take an example.
 Say we want to compare airports and find which one is the largest.
 We need a common metric to compare them, so we take the sum of the total daily incoming and outgoing flights, giving us the busiest airports.
-This is what the algorithm is doing on a logical level to identify the 'busiest' nodes.
+This is what the algorithm is doing logically to identify the 'busiest' nodes.
 Additionally, the learnable vectors allow the Graphormer to 'map' out the nodes.
 All this culminates in better performance for graph-based tasks such as molecule generation.

 To understand how this works, let's cover a few terms.